defold/defold.github.io/extension-gpgs/index.md

 request_server_auth_code = 0
 ```

-Where `app_id` is the 12 or 13 digit Application ID from the Google Play Console, found under Development Tools > Services & APIs and Google Play game services.</p>
+Where `app_id` is the 12 or 13 digit Application ID from the Google Play Console, found under Development Tools > Services & APIs and Google Play game services.

-Where `use_saved_games` indicates if the [Game Saves service](https://developers.google.com/games/services/common/concepts/savedgames) should be used (0 is disabled, 1 is enabled).</p>
+Where `use_saved_games` indicates if the [Game Saves service](https://developers.google.com/games/services/common/concepts/savedgames) should be used (0 is disabled, 1 is enabled).

 If you want to retrieve server auth code set `gpgs.request_server_auth_code` to 1 and provide `gpgs.client_token`.
 Client token should be configured to Web application.